Death and drawing of benefits

 Death after age 75

-Any beneficiary can take pension drawdown at their marginal rate or a 45% tax charge will apply if paid as a lump sum (marginal rate tax to apply from 2016-17).
+Any beneficiary can take pension drawdown at their marginal rate.
 Assets can remain in your SSAS for years after death, benefitting from tax free growth an income, and potentially providing an income for your beneficiaries and their beneficiaries for years to come.

 Pension scheme members need to nominate Beneficiaries who can receive benefits from an individual’s fund on their death.
 The Beneficiary does not have to be a dependant and can be anyone nominated by the deceased member.
 The Beneficiaries nominated by the deceased member will 'inherit' their remaining accumulated fund.
 Regardless of whether the deceased member had crystallised their pension fund or not, if they died before age 75, any payments made to the Beneficiaries are paid tax-free provided they are designated for payment within two years of the member’s death.
 Any uncrystallised funds on death before age 75 will be tested against the Lifetime Allowance at that time.
 Where the member dies after age 75 all payments are subject to the Beneficiary’s marginal rate of income tax.
 If the whole inherited fund is withdrawn in one lump sum, the tax payable will be 45% until the 2016/17 tax year.
 This means that it is likely to be preferable for pension scheme members to commence their retirement benefits by withdrawing their maximum tax free lump sum on reaching age 75 because the remaining fund on death will be taxable.
 Beneficiaries can choose to receive their withdrawals from the inherited fund in any of the following forms: Uncrystallised Funds Pension Lump Sum (if they inherit uncrystallised pension funds), Flexi-Access Drawdown or annuity purchase.
 If a Beneficiary dies with unused inherited funds, these can be passed to a nominated successor to pay a successor’s Flexi-Access Drawdown Fund or Flexi-Access Drawdown Lump Sum Death Benefit.
 Similar changes have been made in respect of annuities so that pension death benefits from money purchase arrangements in the form of an annuity can be paid to anyone, not just a dependant, and payments from the annuity can be made tax free where the member died before age 75.
 The serious ill-health lump sum tax charge for immediate payment of a member’s total fund on early retirement on serious ill health grounds is 45%.
 The option to nominate a charity to receive a tax-free Charity Lump Sum Death Benefit is available.